 Hot honey halloumi flatbreads

-Also, I keep seeing how everyone is talking about how Summer is over, I mean it’s still August and I’m just not having it.
-So before you roll out the slow cooker soups, pumpkin lattes and chunky knit scarves, hold onto summer that little bit longer with this vibrant, salad-y flatbread lunch and bring the suncream…just in case.
+Also, I keep seeing how everyone is talking about how summer is basically now, I mean it’s only May and I refuse to believe we’re going to have another terrible summer this year.
+So before you roll out the slow cooker soups, pumpkin lattes and chunky knit scarves, hold onto the promise of summer that little bit longer with this vibrant, salad-y flatbread lunch and bring the suncream…just in case.

-The contrast of hot, sticky, golden halloumi with cool, tangy, vibrant salad on a pillowy flatbread?
-Chef’s kiss.
+And once you’ve finessed the salad, you get that contrast of hot, sticky, golden halloumi and a nice carby hit from the flatbread.
 This is the kinda lunch that has you feeling like you’ve got your life together, even if your inbox says otherwise.

-My hot honey halloumi flatbreads are the perfect dish to whip up for a WFH lunch, a busy office day, a weekend treat, or a dinner that doesn’t leave you in a washing-up spiral.
-It’s quick, easy, and ridiculously satisfying.
+My hot honey halloumi flatbreads are the perfect dish to whip up for a WFH lunch, a busy office day, a weekend treat, or a dinner that the whole family will tuck into without complaint.
+It’s quick, easy and ridiculously satisfying.
 Plus, you can totally batch the salad for the week and just griddle the halloumi fresh.
-Time-saving queen behaviour.
-We love it.
+Time-saving hack for you there.

 Can I add some more protein?

 If you want to add some extra protein, marinate some chicken in lemon juice, garlic, yoghurt and spices before grilling in the same way as the halloumi.
-You can also throw in a few hard boiled eggs if you fancy.
+You can also throw in a few hard-boiled eggs too, if you fancy.

 Want more?

 If you’re bored of limp sandwiches and uninspired salads, I’ve got ya bab.
-Let’s make weekday lunches exciting again — check out more of my recipe ideas here.
+Let’s make weekday lunches exciting again.
+You can check out more of my recipe ideas here.
 Or check out my page if you prefer a good video.
 Mondays have never looked so good.

 Hot honey halloumi flatbreads